Michage024/Guess-The-Number/README.md

 ![Outside of range of numbers from 1 to 7](https://github.com/user-attachments/assets/b9d468fa-fad8-4ab6-8ef0-c6716fa0105d)

+## Features

+Randomly selects a number between 1 and 7.

+Prompts the player to guess the number.

+Informs the player if their guess is too high, too low, or correct.

+Keeps track of the number of attempts.

+Limits the player to 5 attempts.

+Counts invalid entries (numbers outside the range) as attempts.

+Prevents the player from guessing the same number more than once.

+Offers the player the option to play again after each game.

+### How to Run

+Ensure you have Python 3.x installed on your machine.

+Save the provided code in a file named main.py.

+Open a terminal or command prompt.

+Navigate to the directory where main.py is located.

+Run the game using the following command:

+## Technology

+### Requirements
+Python 3.x

 ### Verification

 Code verified with CI Python Linter

 Verificator link: https://pep8ci.herokuapp.com/#